samahesh56/gptApp/README.md

 api call.
 Take a closer look into `trim_conversation_history()` function to see how this works.
 This ultimately helps reduce the amount of tokens used to provide the best (and most) context to the GPT while providing low-cost inputs.

-Undersanding the key ideeas of prompt eengineering will help give you the best possible answers when interacting with the API model.
+Understanding the key ideas of prompt engineering will help give you the best possible answers when interacting with the API model.
-In the future, this will be more easily implemented by providing static prompts, or utilizing summation methods to reduce costs and give quality responses.
+In the future, this will be more easily implemented by providing static prompts, or utilizing summation methods to reduce costs and provide quality responses.